lukasmaicon/Projeto/README.md

 #  Raízes do Nordeste - Interactive Catalog

-This project is an institutional platform and interactive catalog developed as a **Multidisciplinary Practical Work** for the **Analysis and Systems Development (ADS) degree at Uninter**.
+This project developed as a **Multidisciplinary Practical Work** for the **Analysis and Systems Development (ADS) degree at Uninter**.
 The goal was to combine regional culture with modern Web development technologies.

 > **🎨 Highlight:** The entire design, layout, and user experience (UI/UX) were **authorially created**, focusing on an intuitive and visually appealing interface.